Tuesday, March 24, 2020

 I was living in an apartment about 90 miles from my mom and was (perhaps fittingly) alone when I found out.

-The whole night was chaotic but the most uncomfortable part came when the police officer who found my mom told me on the phone that I had to meet another police officer at my apartment to tell me what had happened.
+The whole night was chaotic, but the most uncomfortable part came when the police officer who found my mom told me on the phone that I had to meet another police officer at my apartment to tell me what had happened.

 Yes, after he already told me what had happened.

-A policy was in place saying that I had to be informed in-person by local officers, who had no attachment to the situation.
+A policy was in place stating that I had to be informed in-person by local officers, who had no attachment to the situation.
 My immediate thought was that their time would be better spent anywhere else.

 (Even in a fairly vulnerable state, I thought about the practical side of things.)